Find Massachusetts Corn Mazes

 Wojcik’s Farm – Blackstone, MA.
-Enjoy a complimentary tractor drawn wagon ride.
+Open weekends only, Labor Day weekend thru the end of October.
+Enjoy a tractor drawn wagon ride when visiting the pumpkin patch.
 Pumpkins are available starting in the middle of September.
-Walk their 5 acre cornfield maze beginning Labor Day weekend with a haunted maze opening in October.
+There is also a 5 acre corn maze.
+Cost is $8.00 per person for ages 6 and up.
 Apple picking also starts on Labor Day weekend.
+Concession stand and farm store, bakery also on site.
 About the farm: A family owned and operated fruit and vegetable farm started in 1953.
 The address is 65 Milk Street, Blackstone, MA 01504.
 It is about 25 miles south of Worcester.
 Wojcik’s Farm has over 2,966 Facebook likes.

 Mike’s Maze at Warner Farm – Sunderland, MA – 6 Acres

 Opened September 3, 2014.
 Warner Farm is a tenth generation family farm started in the 1720s.
 The cornfield maze was started by Mike Wissemann and Will Sillin in 2000.
 For a few nights in October, it is open as a haunted maze.
 Other fall fun activities include the horse drawn wagon ride and pick your own pumpkins, among other things.
 Previous themes have featured Salvador Dali (2013), The Sower’s Banquet (2012), and Noah Webster – Dictionary (2011).

 Hicks Family Farm – Charlemont, MA – 5 (expanding to 7) Acres